-The European Union (EU) and the Council of Europe firmly oppose the death penalty at all times and in all circumstances.
+On the European and World Day against the Death Penalty, the European Union and the Council of Europe reaffirm their firm opposition to capital punishment at all times and in all circumstances.
 The death penalty is a cruel, inhuman and degrading punishment contrary to the right to life.
-The death penalty means revenge, not justice, and its abolition contributes to the enhancement of human dignity.
+Its abolition is essential to ensure respect for human dignity.